chenxingqiang/YiRage/docs/source/cuda-transpiler.rst

 The “Runtime” is a header-only library that provides a set of useful kernels & device functions for the transpiled code.
-Although it’s located at ``include/mirage/transpiler/runtime``, code in Mirage does not include it.
+Although it’s located at ``include/yirage/transpiler/runtime``, code in YiRage does not include it.
 Instead, the generated code will include the “Runtime” library (``runtime.h``), and can call various functions inside it (like we called ``kn::gemm`` in the example above).
 It’s the joint effort of